 Although Jordan lies in the Middle East, winter in Jordan is actually quite cold!
 But, with that being said, it does not mean you should not visit Jordan in winter, you just need to be prepared!
 Jordan is really a year-round destination that can be enjoyed at any time of the year, although winter is generally low season.
 Jordan has 4 distinct seasons and the best time to visit Jordan is probably not in the winter.

 However, I do not want to disuade you from visiting Jordan in winter.
-If that is when your schedule allows, then by all means, book your flights and start planning!
+If that is when your schedule allows, then by all means, book your flights and start planning ( use this handy 7 day itinerary for reference) !
 There are a few benefits for visitors.
 Since it is the off-season, you might find yourself alone at one of the major tourist sites.
 I remember when I was in Jerash for the first time, I wondered where everyone was!
 While hotels do not change their prices a lot in the winter, you might find some deals and you will for sure have more availability when you experience winter in Jordan.

 When visiting Jordan in winter, you may find that some attractions (mostly hiking ones) only operate seasonally.
 That is because the winter and early spring bring most of the country’s annual rainfall and flash flooding can cause dangerous conditions in the mountains and streams.